 Welcome to Capital Region Future City Competition!

 The competition comprises of teams of 6th, 7th, and 8th graders who develop a futuristic city based on the theme of the year.
-This year, teams will tackle the Climate Change Challenge by choosing a climate change impact and designing one innovative and futuristic climate change adaptation and one mitigation strategy to keep their residents healthy and safe.
+Students will design a 100% electrically powered city with energy generated from sources that keep your citizens and the environment healthy and safe.
 These teams write an essay, create a model to scale, provide a project plan, and present to judges on their futuristic city at this event.

 The amazing impact this event has on our local community, schools, and students is incomprehensible.
 This competition goes beyond just a one-day competition by teaching students how to apply math and science to real world problems.